 Make sure your vote counts.
 Once your ballot arrives and you vote, mail it back on time and to the right address.
 Each state has its own process.
 Some have deadlines for receiving the ballot and others set a deadline for when it should be mailed.

 If you requested an absentee ballot and haven’t received it at least 30 days before the election, you can vote using the Federal Write-In Absentee Ballot (FWAB).
 You can fill in and print out the PDF version or use the online assistant.
 The FWAB serves as a write-in backup ballot that can be used for the election.

+Once you’ve gone through the whole process, you can follow the results on Election Day and witness American democracy at work.
 If you run into a problem at any point in the registration and absentee voting process, you can contact the Federal Voting Assistance Program (FVAP) hotline toll-free: 1-800-438-VOTE (8683), DSN: 425-1584; call one of their offices around the world; or get in touch by postal or e-mail with any issues.
 If you’re a military member, you can also contact the Service Voting Action Officer that corresponds to your branch.

 You might also like …

 On November 19, 1863, President Abraham Lincoln delivered a speech during a ceremony to dedicate a cemetery to Union soldiers killed at the Battle of Gettysburg.

 Unfortunately, there’s no 100% failproof solution.
 But there are some things you can do to protect yourself during the Black Friday and Cyber Monday sales and beyond.

 Veterans are a major part of any American community and it's important to make sure they're not left behind.
 Volunteers help vets every day, and Veterans Day is the perfect occasion to give back.